Real Peru

 This trip involves a lot of hiking and walking, so it does require a moderate level of fitness.
 There are a few different trail options to suit your interests and physical capabilities.
 Please bring durable footwear.
 See the ‘What to Take’ section of the Essential Trip information (ETI) for more information.

 Due to the high altitude of many places, some people can suffer altitude sickness.
-Some people aren’t affected at all, but if you are, be sure to drink plenty of water and don’t push yourself too hard.
 If possible, arrive a few days early to allow yourself time to acclimatise.
 Please see the ‘Health’ section of the Essential Trip information (ETI) for more important information about altitude sickness.

 Travellers who choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or Train), will not follow the same routes within Machu Picchu.
 This means that you may not be able to have photos together overlooking Machu Picchu.
 This applies to travellers on the same booking or separate bookings.